zhu-xiaowei/shopping-android/README.md

 <p align="center"><img src="screenshots/joomia.png" alt="Joomia" height="100px"></p>

-# Joomia 🛒
+# Joomia
 A fake shopping app built with Jetpack Compose consuming [FAKE STORE API](https://fakestoreapi.com/)

+And this app is already integrated with Clickstream Android SDK.
+You can find more detail about the [Clickstream Android SDK](https://github.com/awslabs/clickstream-android).

 ## Note:
 - The API has some endpoints that does nothing i.e adding item to cart, registering a user and many more.
 So some screens have UI implementation but no logic
-- Contributions are welcomed, because the app is far away from being good 😂
+- Contributions are welcomed, because the app is far away from being good

 ## To Login - use :
     - Username: input random string